wolkenwalze/wolkenwalze-plugin-sdk-python/README.md

 # Python SDK for the Wolkenwalze workflow engine (WIP)

+## Requirements

+In order to use this SDK you need at least Python 3.9.

 ## Installing the SDK

 You can install the SDK by running the following commands (will be published on PyPI later):